 He was a member of Winnipeg City Council from 1883 to 1884, and advocated the introduction of street lighting and fire alarms.
 He later served as Conservative member of legislature for North Winnipeg from 1886 to 1889, and as the first chairman of the Parks Board from 1894 to 1899.
 He served as President of the Winnipeg Board of Trade in 1900.
 For forty years he was a member of the board of the Winnipeg General Hospital, and he was one of the founders of Rupert’s Land Ladies’ College.

 On 5 August 1874, at St. Paul, Minnesota, he married Eliza Lile Starkey (1852-1922).
-They had nine children: Frederick Drewry, Gertrude Casilda Drewry (b 1875, wife of Abraham Code), Charles Edward Drewry, Emily Florence Drewry (b 1879, wife of J. A. Machray), Lily Drewry (b 1882, wife of R. W. Paterson), William Starkey Drewry, Grace Pearl Drewry (b 1886), Laura Augusta Drewry (b 1887, wife of W. D. Love), and Harold Arthur Drewry (b 1890).
+They had nine children: Frederick Drewry, Gertrude Casilda Drewry (b 1875, wife of Abraham Code), Charles Edward Drewry, Emily Florence Drewry (1879-1960, wife of J. A. Machray), Lily Drewry (b 1882, wife of R. W. Paterson), William Starkey Drewry, Grace Pearl Drewry (b 1886), Laura Augusta Drewry (b 1887, wife of W. D. Love), and Harold Arthur Drewry (b 1890).
 He was a founding member of the St. Charles Country Club and the Winnipeg Automobile Club, President of the Winnipeg Rifle Association, and a member of the Manitoba Club, Adanac Club, Carleton Club, and Hunt Club.
 In 1910 he was listed by the Winnipeg Telegram as one of Winnipeg’s 19 millionaires.

 A Political Manual of the Province of Manitoba and the North-West Territories by J. P. Robertson, Winnipeg: Call Printing Company, 1887.